 If you or someone you know has been misled or harmed by a person who is not a licensed Florida attorney, contact The Florida Bar, Unlicensed Practice of Law Division, at (850) 561-5840.

-The federal government has many resources on the subject of notaries for immigrants as well as for those who assist immigrants.
+The Federal Trade Commission has many resources on the subject of notaries for immigrants as well as for those who assist immigrants.
 Go to: http://www.consumer.gov/content/notario-fraud .

 Unlicensed Practice of Law Branch Offices